OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - DEMS2 was cheered that city IT identified the library as a valuable expert on user experience.
 DEMS2a noted that libraries are experienced in using data to demonstrate value.
 DEMS2b commented on how libraries can help other agencies appreciate the benefits of working openly and being open about information (instead of trying to hide potential problems).
 - DEMS5 affirmed all of these factors behind library expertise.
 - DEMS9: The library is a "friendlier" adviser than someone from the city's IT department, DEMS9 said.
 The library is all about information, and doesn't have an ulterior motive in advising people about the best information practices, DEMS9 said.
--  Can see an advisory role for the library eventually, because of these areas of expertise, ND1, ND2, ND5 (although no such partnership now)
+-  Can see an advisory role for the library eventually, because of these areas of expertise, ND1, ND2, ND5 (although no such partnership now), ND6.
 #### ...Or, the library is challenged by relationships with government/community leaders.
 - The library has "an uphill battle" being valued by other city leaders, DEMS#3.
 Many city residents are relatively affluent but the local government isn't well funded.
 The library staff and budget is unlikely to grow in the next five year.
 - The library needs to rebuild relationships with government and community leadership, ND4.
 Data actually helps with this effort, since it allows the library to better demonstrate its value (ND4).